jaydenwindle/graphene-subscriptions/README.md

 ## Defining Subscriptions

 Subscriptions in Graphene are defined as normal `ObjectType`'s.
-Each subscription field resolver must return an observable which emits values matchin the field's type.
+Each subscription field resolver must return an observable which emits values matching the field's type.

 A simple hello world subscription (which returns the value `"hello world!"` every 3 seconds) could be defined as follows: